medikoo/dbjs/README.md

 Let's define some custom object types.

-We're gonna create `Patient` and `Doctor` types for simple patient registry system:
+We're going to create `Patient` and `Doctor` types for simple patient registry system:

 Each DBJS type provides `rel` function, which generates property descriptor, through which we can define custom property of given type: